SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    !! answer2
    !! ^~~~~~~

 ..
-XXX This example has too much hand waving.
+FIXME This example has too much hand waving.
    Swift doesn't have 'if' expressions.

 Here's an example, which calculates the height for a table row.